linaalrawi/LibraryApp_UI-DB_Automation/README.md

     ```

     - Replace the placeholders with your actual database credentials:
-        - `GIVEN_DB_HOST`: Replace with the IP address of library app database.
+        - `GIVEN_IP_ADDRESS`: Replace with the IP address of library app database.
         - `GIVEN_DB_USERNAME`: Replace with given database username.
         - `GIVEN_DB_PASSWORD`: Replace with given database password.